scalameta/metals/docs/build-tools/mill.md

 `` import $ivy.`com.lihaoyi::mill-contrib-bloop:VERSION` ``

-Remember to replace the `VERSION` with your mill version.
+Remember to replace the `VERSION` with your Mill version.

 After adding the line you should be able to generate the Bloop config files needed to work with Metals using the below command: